-Software as a service arrangements
+Software as a Service arrangements

-A SaaS cloud computing arrangement is evaluated as to whether it met the criteria under IAS 38, Intangible Assets or IFRS 16, Leases.
+A Software as a Service ("SaaS") cloud computing arrangement is evaluated as to whether it met the criteria under IAS 38, Intangible Assets ("IAS 38") or IFRS 16, Leases.
 If an arrangement did not meet either of those criteria, the arrangement is accounted for as a service contract.